The X-Ray Reinvented

 Life, it matters to us.

-Whats the Difference?
-Quastar vs. Traditional X-Ray Imaging Tube
+Quastar® vs. Traditional X-ray Imaging Tube

-Whats the Difference?
 Quastar vs. Nuclear

 Although a reactive source, nuclear radiation has been around for years due to its ease of availability.
 As technology matured, experts understood and acted on the effects of gamma ionizing radiation.
 From its volatility to harmful byproducts and stringent licensing requirements, gamma irradiation is becoming a thing of the past.

 The Department of Energy has spearheaded CIRP (Cesium Irradiator Replacement Program) – a subsidizing initiative created to replace gamma isotope-source (cesium-137 based) irradiators in the US.
 They provide an up-to 50% financial incentive towards the purchase of a new non-radio isotopic device as well as the removal and disposal of current irradiator – an approximate cost-reduction of more than $200 thousand dollars.